currocam/IdentityByDescentDispersal.jl/manuscript/paper.md

 : `IdentityByDescentDispersal.jl` functions support three different parameterizations that are indicated by their respective suffixes. \label{tab:tab1}

 The Julia package is accompanied by two additional resources.
 First, we provide a simulation template in SLiM for forward-in-time population genetics simulation in a continuous space with tree-sequence recording [@haller_slim_2023; @haller_tree-sequence_2019].
 This template can be used to assess model assumptions, guide empirical analysis, and perform simulation-based calibration.
-Assessing the performance of the data with synthetic datasets is a crucial step, as it is known that errors in the detection of IBD blocks are common [@browning_identity_2012] and that inferences based on composite likelihood tend to be overconfident, underestimating posterior uncertainty and yielding too narrow confidence intervals.
+Assessing the performance of the data with synthetic datasets is a crucial step, as it is known that errors in the detection of IBD blocks are common [@browning_identity_2012] and that inferences based on composite likelihood tend to be overconfident and yield underestimating posterior uncertainty and yielding too narrow confidence intervals.

-Second, we have also implemented a bioinformatics pipeline that carries out a complete analysis from detecting IBD blocks to finding the maximum-likelihood estimate of the effective population density and the effective dispersal rate.
+Second, we have also implemented a bioinformatics pipeline that carries out a complete analysis from detecting IBD blocks to finding the MLE of the effective population density and the effective dispersal rate.
 It is shared as a Snakemake pipeline, a popular bioinformatics workflow management tool [@molder_sustainable_2021].
 It takes as input a set of phased VCF files, their corresponding genetic maps and a CSV file containing pairwise geographical distances between individuals.
 The pipeline detects IBD blocks using HapIBD [@zhou_fast_2020], post-processes them with Refined IBD [@browning_improving_2013] and produces a CSV file compatible for subsequent analysis with `IdentityByDescentDispersal.jl` via the `preprocess_dataset` function.

 Both the SLiM simulation template and the Snakemake pipeline can be found in the GitHub repository at [https://github.com/currocam/IdentityByDescentDispersal.jl](https://github.com/currocam/IdentityByDescentDispersal.jl).